jbrd/glium_shapes/README.md

 # glium_shapes

-Prefabricated shapes for the glium OpenGL wrapper.
+Prefabricated shapes for the glium OpenGL wrapper for Rust.

 The following shapes are currently provided by the library: